SymfonyCasts/symfony6/sfcasts/ep3-doctrine/foundry.md

 git status
 ```

-to see that this enabled the bundle and also created a one config file... which
+to see that the recipe enabled a bundle and also created one config file... which
 we won't need to look at.

 ## Factories: make:factory